Welcome to Warmachine University

 The LOS era

-In late-2018, after the site went offline a couple of times, the CEO of Monocle Society announced that he needed to pass the torch of hosting over to someone else.
+In early-2018, after the site went offline a couple of times, the CEO of Monocle Society announced that he needed to pass the torch of hosting over to someone else.
 He didn't have the time to manage it anymore and, asides from the cost, it really does need better love and attention.
 The CEO gave the other admins the password for the server account and then went almost completely incommunicado.
 Unfortunately an extra layer of security implemented by the server host service meant the other admins were unable to gain access even with the password.

 After a month or two of trying to contact the server host and/or the CEO and getting nowhere, juckto decided the best way forward would be to create a brand new account with another server host and manually copy the site content to a that different server host. juckto didn't have the technical expertise to do any of that himself, so he made a public plea for help.
 This was answered by many players, but the most organised bunch were the Line of Sight team who did a fantastic job of setting up the server you are currently reading and copying everything across.